tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS student guide - Security baseline on Azure.md

 *Ensuring availability and business continuity*

-Describe how you would ensure that the following resources would be available in the unlikely event of an attack or intentional or unintentional data loss?
+Describe how you would ensure that the following resources would be available in the unlikely event of an attack or intentional or unintentional data loss:

-1. Virtual Machines.
+1. Virtual Machines

-2. Azure SQL.
+2. Azure SQL

 *Ensuring protection*